If you leverage SEO tools for rank tracking and keyword research, you’ve automated your SEO, right?

-Things move so fast, after all, that by the time you go to implement a fix or update, the data already tells a different story.
+Google moves fast, after all, that by the time you go to implement a fix or update, the data can already tell a different story.

 There’s simply too much data to make sense of it on your own.

 In fact, I heard from 20 enterprise experts that scalability is one of their biggest challenges.

 It’s time that automation joins the scalability conversation.
 Automation is a surefire way to ensure scalability, since you offset SEO tasks to technology so you can prioritize your time where it counts.